Eluder-based Regret for Stochastic Contextual MDPs: Analysis

 \subsection{Step 1: Establishing Oracle Guarantees}

-The regret guarantees of the least-squares oracle were established in Lemma C.10 of \cite{levy2022optimism}, stated here as \cref{lemma:uniform-convergence}.
-The following corollary bounds the cumulative expected least-squares loss of the sequence of the oracle's predictions (see proof in \cref{sec:proofs-oracles}).
+The regret guarantees of the least-squares oracle were established in \citet[Lemma B.10]{levy2022optimism}, stated in the Appendix as \cref{lemma:uniform-convergence}.
+The following corollary bounds the cumulative expected least-squares loss of the sequence of the oracle's predictions (proof in \cref{sec:proofs-oracles}).
+In the following, we denote the expected squared error at round $t$ over a trajectory generated by $\pi$ where the context is $c$ as $\Esq[\pi]$.
+Formally,